stgatilov/nsuolymp/README.md

 6. Checker must be exactly named, written in C++, prepared with testlib (if necessary for the problem).

+7. For interactive problem, interactor source must be named exactly `interactor.cpp`, prepared with testlib.
+   Combining interactor with checker is not supported.
+Output files for tests are ignored.

-7. Each solution's name must start with `sol_`.
+8. Each solution's name must start with `sol_`.

-8. For nsuts, java solution must be a subdirectory with `Task.java` or/and `Task.class` file in it.
+9. For nsuts, java solution must be a subdirectory with `Task.java` or/and `Task.class` file in it.
    Ordinary java files are also supported as solutions (e.g. `sol_tl.java` or/and `sol_tl.class`).

-9. Correct solutions which must pass all tests should have `_ok` in their name.
+10. Correct solutions which must pass all tests should have `_ok` in their name.

-10. Each generator's name must start with `gen_`
+11. Each generator's name must start with `gen_`

 ## Samples